MicrosoftDocs/fabric-docs/docs/data-science/data-wrangler-spark.md

 ms.search.form: Data Wrangler
 ---

-# How to use Data Wrangler on Spark DataFrames (Preview)
+# How to use Data Wrangler on Spark DataFrames

 [Data Wrangler](data-wrangler.md), a notebook-based tool for exploratory data analysis, now supports both Spark DataFrames and pandas DataFrames, generating PySpark code in addition to Python code.
 For a general overview of Data Wrangler, which covers how to explore and transform pandas DataFrames, see the [the main tutorial](data-wrangler.md).
 The following tutorial shows how to use Data Wrangler to explore and transform Spark DataFrames.